-Due to a naming conflict with an unrelated project powerline is available on PyPI under the powerline-status name:
+Due to a naming conflict with an unrelated project, powerline is available on PyPI under the powerline-status name:

+'''

 pip install powerline-status

+'''

 is the preferred method because this will get the latest release.
-To get current development version pip install --user git+git://github.com/powerline/powerline may be used.
-If powerline was already checked out into some directory pip install --user --editable={path_to_powerline} is useful, but note that in this case pip will not install powerline executable and something like will have to be done (\sim /.local/bin should be replaced with some path present in \$PATH).
+To get current development version may be used.
+If powerline was already checked out into some directory is useful, but note that in this case pip will not install powerline executable and something like